kristoffer-dyrkorn/javazone2024/README.md

 - terrainToMesh (convert GeoTIFF height map to OBJ mesh)

-This script performs very simple mesh simplification - by subsamling the original height map and using only each `N` height values (in both X and Y directions) when creating the OBJ file.
-To run the script, you need to provide the skip value as input.
-A good starting point can be 10, ie `node src/converters/terrainToMesh.mjs 10 config.json`.
+This script performs very simple mesh simplification - by subsamling the original height map and skipping height values so that only each `N` value (in both X and Y directions) are used when creating the OBJ file.
+This is useful to avoid overly detailed meshes.
+A more sophisticated mesh simplification algorithm is highly recommended for general use.

+To run the `terrainToMesh` script, you need to provide the skip count as input.
+A good starting point can be 10, meaning that only every 10th height value is used.
+That means the output mesh will have 10 meter resolution instead of matching the source data's 1 meter resolution.
+This skip value will reduce the total triangle count by a factor of 100.
+The command would be: `node src/converters/terrainToMesh.mjs 10 config.json`.

 ## Clamping geometries onto terrain